Skip to main content

 The algorithmic incentive model is an automated merit-based reward system that allocates PENDLE emissions to pools based on their performance.
 Pools that excel across liquidity, swap fee, and co-incentive categories receive a higher share of rewards to recognize their contributions to the Pendle ecosystem.

-The algorithmic incentive model has three reward streams:
+The algorithmic incentive model has four reward streams:

 • Performance: Automated emissions based on liquidity and swap fees